iswad-tech/nextjsConfiguration/readme.md

 **Note:** You can also use our customized classes to define your desired button with the desired size, color, background color, and borders. <br>

 **4. Colors** <br>
-`text-(black, white, red, blue, orange, green, yellow, pink, purple, cyan, primary, secondary, third, fourth, warning, success)` --> Use this classes to define the text color of an element <br>
+`text(Primary, Secondary, Third, Fourth, Success, Warning, Blue, Red, Black, White, Orange, Purple, Yellow, Green, Pink, Cyan, Silver)` --> Use this classes to define the text color of an element <br>
-`bg-(black, white, red, blue, orange, green, yellow, pink, purple, cyan, primary, secondary, third, fourth, warning, success)` --> Use this classes to define background color of an element<br>
+`bg(Primary, Secondary, Third, Fourth, Success, Warning, Blue, Red, Black, White, Orange, Purple, Yellow, Green, Pink, Cyan, Silver)` --> Use this classes to define background color of an element<br>
 Sample: `<div class="text-third bg-green"></div>`

 **5. display** <br>